European Aviation Network

-The first of its kind worldwide, the European Aviation Network combines high capacity satellite coverage with a complementary 4G LTE ground network to provide high-speed coverage across all 28 European Union states.
+The first of its kind worldwide, the European Aviation Network combines high capacity satellite coverage with a complementary 4G LTE ground network to provide high-speed coverage across 30 European nations.
 Designed specifically for high traffic flight paths and busy airport hubs, the network delivers over 50Gbps capacity, ensuring a reliable, in-the-air as on-the-ground broadband service, supporting streaming and other high bandwidth requirements.

 Transforming passenger experience, driving operational efficiency and opening new revenue streams for its customers, the European Aviation Network gives Europe’s aviation industry an edge over the rest of the world.

 With European air traffic forecast to double over the next decade, the European Aviation Network is designed to grow capacity to match accelerating demand.
 Initially combining Inmarsat’s multi-beam S-band satellite with approximately 300 Deutsche Telekom ground towers, it’s easily and cost-effectively scalable.
 Bandwidth multiplies rapidly by increasing the number and density of towers.
 So as other offering may struggle to match the pace of change, this network has Europe covered.

 Lower cost of operation

 On board, an economical equipment package is available for every aircraft type.
 Planes will carry terminals to connect with both the satellite and ground network to ensure seamless transition.
 With low installation and maintenance costs, and ultra-lightweight, low drag antennae, it all adds up to a solution that is highly cost effective.